GEOS-DEV/geosPythonPackages/docs/mesh-doctor.rst

 Some meshes can have cells that auto-intersect.
 This module will display the elements that have faces intersecting.

-.. command-output:: mesh-doctor -i random.vtu selfIntersectingElements --help
+.. command-output:: mesh-doctor selfIntersectingElements --help
    :shell:

 ``supportedElements``